 How are Montana’s babies faring in Strong Families?

 Young children develop in the context of their families, where stability, safety, and supportive relationships nurture their growth.
 All families may benefit from parenting supports, but children and families of color face numerous challenges as a result of racism that impact their everyday life, which are exacerbated even more for children and families living in households with low income.
 Many policies can be designed to address these disparities by race, ethnicity, and income, including the provision of safe and stable housing, home visiting services, family-friendly employer policies, economic support for families with low income, and tax credits that benefit families with young children.

 Montana falls in the Reaching Forward (R) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies who could benefit from home visiting receiving those services.
 Montana is doing worse than the national average on indicators such as the percentage of babies who have had one adverse experience and the rate of babies experiencing maltreatment.

 All Strong Families Indicators for Montana

 How are Montana’s babies faring in Positive Early Learning Experiences?

-Montana scores in the Working Effectively (W) tier for Positive Early Learning Experiences.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentages of parents who read and income-eligible babies with access to Early Head Start.
-Montana is doing worse than the national average on indicators such as the lower percentage of babies who receive IDEA Part C services.
-Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state does not offer child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.
+Montana scores in the Improving Outcomes (O) tier for Positive Early Learning Experiences.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of infants and toddlers below 100 percent of the federal poverty line with access to Early Head Start.
+Montana is doing worse than the national average on indicators such as the lower percentage of infants and toddlers receiving the Individuals with Disabilities Education Act Part C services.